Endodontics

 What Do Endodontists Treat?

-Most of the time, endodontists treat tooth pulp or root tissues that have been damaged by some of the following:
+Usually, endodontists treat pulp or root tissues that have been hurt by any of the following:

 Tooth Abscess